Montana Child Abuse Laws

-|What Constitutes Abuse||Harm or substantial risk of harm to child's health and welfare; or abandonment including acts or omissions of person responsible for child's welfare.
+|What Constitutes Child Abuse||Harm or substantial risk of harm to child's health and welfare; or abandonment including acts or omissions of person responsible for child's welfare.
 Does not include self-defense, defense of others, or action taken to prevent self-harm of child.|

-|Mandatory Reporting Required By||Physician, member of hospital staff, coroner, mental health professional, dentist, Christian Science practitioner, religious healers, school teachers and officials, social workers, day care/child care workers, foster care worker, clergy (unless privileged communication), law enforcement officer, guardian ad litem or court appointed advocate|
+|Mandatory Reporting Requirement||Physician, member of hospital staff, coroner, mental health professional, dentist, Christian Science practitioner, religious healers, school teachers and officials, social workers, day care/child care workers, foster care worker, clergy (unless privileged communication), law enforcement officer, guardian ad litem or court appointed advocate.|

-|Basis of Report of Abuse/neglect||Know or have reasonable cause to suspect that a child is abused or neglected|
+|Basis of Report of Abuse/Neglect||Know or have reasonable cause to suspect that a child is abused or neglected|

-|To Whom Reported||Department of Public Health and Human Services or its local affiliate|
+|Where to Report Suspected Abuse||Department of Public Health and Human Services or its local affiliate|

 |Penalty for Failure to Report or False Reporting||Guilty of misdemeanor and civilly liable for proximately caused damages|

-Note: State laws are constantly changing -- contact an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- contact a Montana criminal attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law: